MovingBlocks/Terasology/docs/Modules.md

 * [Equipment](https://github.com/Terasology/Equipment) - an equipment system with a character screen (`c`) showing stats and slots for various equipment types
 * [EventualSkills](https://github.com/Terasology/EventualSkills) - a time-based skill system, a bit akin to EVE Online's system
 * [Fences](https://github.com/Terasology/Fences) - fences!
-* [FlexibleMovement](https://github.com/Terasology/FlexibleMovement) - a movement implementation for FlexiblePathfinding (see below)
+* [FlexibleMovement](https://github.com/Terasology/FlexibleMovement) - a movement implementation for FlexiblePathfinding (see below) (DISCLAIMER: this module is currently unstable)
 * [FlexiblePathfinding](https://github.com/Terasology/FlexiblePathfinding) - a more flexible variant pathfinding framework
 * [FlowingLiquids](https://github.com/Terasology/FlowingLiquids) - a more advanced flowing liquid system than SimpleLiquids - treats liquids as finite, makes them propagate, and current will even drag you around!
 * [Fluid](https://github.com/Terasology/Fluid) - adds support for fluid in non-world situations (such as for storage in workstations)